wagskydive/LED_Mesh_Controller_Planning/docs/wiki.md

 password is included in the JSON returned by `/settings` so the form can be pre-filled.
 Press **Restart** after saving to reconnect.
 Use the `/wifi_scan` endpoint to list nearby networks when choosing an SSID.

+DMX output can be disabled through the **Enable DMX Output** checkbox.

 ## Smart Features